insum-labs/starter-project-template/README.md

 [Template for Oracle PL/SQL and/or APEX development](https://github.com/insum-labs/starter-project-template) projects.
 This template provides scripts and processes to help speed up your development simplify some of your release processes.

 It's **important** to note this is a **template**.
 If something doesn't fit your project's need or additional changes are required adjust accordingly.
-All the tools here are meant to help provide results quickly.
+All the included tools are meant to help provide results quickly.
 If your project doesn't need them, remove them.

 - [Start](#start)
 - [Overview](#overview)